Top 10 Best Reverse Proxy Providers 2023: [Free and Paid]

 Varnish setup Language (VCL) is a flexible setup language that lets system managers set up how new requests are handled, what content is given, and how the requests and replies are changed.

 Varnish can be made to do more by adding Varnish Modules (VMODs).
-Users can write their own modules or use modules made by the community.
+Users can write their modules or use modules made by the community.

 Varnish HTTP Cache Pros and Cons